CLSherrod/clsherrod.github.io/_pages/projects.md

 **1992 - 2001 Niche business software** - Created and sold business software for a niche market on Windows & Mac.

-**1992- 1992 [Arizona State University](https://asu.edu)** - one semeter in a Decision Information Systems Graduate degree that confirmed I wanted to do my own company and not this degree
+**1992- 1992 [Arizona State University](https://asu.edu)** - one semeter in a Decision Information Systems Masters degree that confirmed I wanted to do my own company

 **1991 - 1992 [Salt River Project](https://srpnet.com)** - documented an engineering project for management